The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Trace of the Limiting Operator

 and

 \end{Thm} \begin{Remark} {\em{ \bitem \item[{\rm{(i)}}] To be precise, Widom considered operators with kernels

-but the results can clearly be transferred using the transformation $\xi \rightarrow -\xi$. \item [{\rm{(ii)}}] Moreover, Widom considers operators of the form $\Opa(a)$ whose integral representation extends to all of $L^2(K)$.
-We note that, in view of Lemma~\ref{Simple Integral Rep.}, this assumption holds for any operator $\Opa(a)$ with Schwartz symbol $a=a(u,\xi)$, even if, a-priori, the integral representation holds only when inserting Schwartz functions. \QEDrem \eitem }} \end{Remark}
+but the results can clearly be transferred using the transformation~$\xi \rightarrow -\xi$. \item [{\rm{(ii)}}] Moreover, Widom considers operators of the form~$\Opa(a)$ whose integral representation extends to all of~$L^2(K)$.
+We note that, in view of Lemma~\ref{Simple Integral Rep.}, this assumption holds for any operator~$\Opa(a)$ with Schwartz symbol~$a=a(x,\xi)$, even if, a-priori, the integral representation holds only when inserting smooth compactly supported functions. \QEDrem \eitem }} \end{Remark}